 - Your knife should be optimally sharp on the tenth (or so) stroke.

-Note: You can test the knife’s sharpness after honing by cutting through paper.
-And, it’s best to hone your knife after every use to avoid sharpening it every time.
+Note: You can test the knife’s sharpness by cutting through paper after honing it.
+And it’s best to hone your knife after every use to avoid sharpening it every time.

 You’re most likely to subject your knives to various tasks in the wild, including cutting different materials.
 Since some substances are harder than your knives’ blades, they can deform them.
-Hence, it’s advisable to strop the knives to reshape and re-align the blades.
+Hence, it’s advisable to strop the knives from reshaping and re-align the blades.

 Stropping is usually the last step in sharpening a knife.
 It simply means polishing a knife’s blade to make it extra sharp.
-So, it would be best if you did it after grinding and honing your knives.
+So, it would be best to do it after grinding and honing your knives.

 Apart from making a knife’s blade razor-sharp, stropping improves its aesthetic.
 Therefore, the edge will shine like a mirror due to enhanced sharpness.
 While sharpening a knife requires extra hard tools, leather is the best item to use for stropping.